isomerpages/sciencecentre-emag/_stories/Environment/Unearthing the Series: BBC’s Walking with Dinosaurs (2025).md

 <p>All episodes of <em>Walking With Dinosaurs</em> will be available to stream
 on BBC Player on 30th June.
-You can also catch the last episode airing on BBC Earth channel (StarHub channel 407 and Singtel channel 203) on Sunday 6 July at 8:00pm. .&nbsp; Don’t miss the BBC Earth Screening Festival featuring Walking With Dinosaurs at Gardens by The Bay on 5 July, with many dinosaur-themed fringe activities that promise fun for all ages.</p>
+You can also catch the last episode airing on BBC Earth channel (StarHub channel 407 and Singtel channel 203) on Sunday 6 July at 8:00pm.&nbsp;Don’t miss the BBC Earth Screening Festival featuring Walking With Dinosaurs at Gardens by The Bay on 5 July, with many dinosaur-themed fringe activities that promise fun for all ages.</p>
 <p><strong><em>Written by Lydia Konig<br>Featured image courtesy of BBC Studios</em></strong>